Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

 .. important::

     Every new data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection#Requesting_Approval>`_ from a data collection peer.
-Just set the feedback? flag for :bsmedberg or one of the other data peers.
+Just set the feedback? flag for one of the data peers.
 We try to reply within a business day.

 Serialization format
 ====================